United Nations Advisory Committee of Local Authorities

 world involved in the implementation of the Habitat Agenda.

+History

-It was established in 2000 in line with the UN Habitat Governing Council Resolution 17/18 of 1999.
+UNACLA was established in 2000 in line with the UN Habitat Governing Council Resolution 17/18 of 1999.
 Since September 2004, when UN-HABITAT established a formal relationship with United Cities and Local Governments, the latter names the organization's chairperson & holds 10 of its 20 seats.
 UNACLA secretariat is split between Barcelona (UCLG headquarters) & Nairobi (UN-HABITAT headquarters).

+Chairs

 Currently UNACLA is chaired by Ilsur Metshin, UCLG-Euroasia President, Mayor of Kazan (Republic of Tatarstan, Russian Federation), elected during 2019 UCLG World Summit in Durban (South Africa).
 He was immediately preceded in 2011-2019 by Kadir Topbaş, Mayor of Istanbul (Turkey).